Zac Efron Defeats Dwayne ‘The Rock’ Johnson In Twitter Competition, But The Rock Beat Him With ‘Baywatch’ Insults

-Zac Efron may look all ripped and athletic, but his balls sound like a three-year-old girl’s, according to High Snobiety.
-At least that’s what Dwayne “The Rock” Johnson says about his Baywatch co-star in the latest teaser trailer for the upcoming comedy.
+Zac Efron may look all ripped and athletic, but Dwayne “The Rock” Johnson has some choice words for Efron in the teaser trailer for the upcoming comedy Baywatch, according to the latest teaser trailer posted by High Snobiety for the upcoming comedy.

 If that all sounds a little strange, perhaps you should check out the new teaser trailer here.

 When Paramount Pictures released the second official trailer for Seth Gordon’s Baywatch adaptation, millions of people understandably sighed with delight.
-In the new trailer, The Rock and his co-star Zac Efron are seen flexing their muscles and co-operating to bring down the villain of the film played by Priyanka Chopra.
+In the new trailer, The Rock and his co-star Zac Efron are seen flexing their muscles and cooperating to bring down the villain of the film played by Priyanka Chopra.

 Watch the second trailer here.